Medical Policy: 07.01.41

 and medical literature becomes available.

-Pulsed radiofrequency (PRF) is a non-ablative alternative to non-pulsed or continuous radiofrequency ablation (RFA) in the treatment of a variety of pain syndromes including but not limited to the following chronic back and neck pain, trigeminal neuralgia, post herpetic neuralgia and complex regional pain syndrome/reflex sympathetic dystrophy.
+Pulsed radiofrequency (PRF) is a non-ablative alternative to non-pulsed or continuous radiofrequency ablation (RFA) in the treatment of various chronic pain syndromes.
 Pulsed radiofrequency uses short bursts of radiofrequency current (heat is dissipated during the silent period), rather than a continuous current.
 The heat from pulsed radiofrequency is not enough to cause the tissue to coagulate.
 Pulsed radiofrequency causes the transmission across small unmyelinated nerve fibers to be disrupted, but not permanently damaged.
 This is because the temperature will not exceed 42°C, versus 80°C reached in non-pulsed or continuous radiofrequency ablation (RFA).
 Pulsed radiofrequency has been proposed as a possibly safer alternative to non-pulsed or continuous RFA.

-Current available evidence on the effectiveness of pulsed radiofrequency (PRF) in the treatment of patients with various chronic pain syndromes is largely based on retrospective, case series studies.
-While some studies may have shown promising results for certain chronic pain syndromes, numerous studies yielded concerns about procedural protocols, study quality and patient follow up.
+For individuals with various chronic pain syndromes, especially neuropathic pain who receive pulsed radiofrequency, the evidence includes a small number of randomized controlled trials (RCTs), non-randomized controlled trials, retrospective studies, case series, and case reports.
+The majority of the uncontrolled and observational studies reported promising results for certain chronic pain syndromes, however many of these studies had limitations.
+The controlled clinical data is limited and with inconsistent findings.
 Further well-designed, randomized controlled clinical trials with large sample size and long-term follow-up are needed to determine the therapeutic effect and safety of this treatment modality.
 Also, there currently is a lack data comparing pulsed radiofrequency with conventional treatments, and it is not known if pulsed radiofrequency offers any treatment advantage over other conventional treatments.
 In addition, there are no clinical practice guidelines from U.S. professional societies that recommend the use of pulsed radiofrequency.
 Per the 2013 ASIPP (American Society of Interventional Pain Physicians), their guidelines state "the evidence is limited for pulsed radiofrequeny in the treatment of chronic spinal pain."
-The evidence is insufficient to determine the safety and efficacy of pulsed radiofrequency (PRF) and is considered investigational for the treatment of pain from any cause.
+The evidence is insufficient to determine the effects of the technology on net health outomes for the treatment of pain from any cause.

 Practice Guidelines and Position Statements